Difference Between Stop Loss and Stop Limit

 What is a stop-loss order?

-A Stop-Loss order is a type of pending order that a trader places to automatically buy or sell an asset when it reaches a specific price.
+A Stop-Loss order is a pending order that automatically buys or sells an asset when it reaches a specified price.
 A Stop-Loss order aims to limit losses by closing out a position when the security’s price falls below a certain threshold.

 What is a Stop-Limit order?

 A Stop-Limit order is a type of pending order that combines a Stop-Loss order with a limit order.
 Similar to a Stop-Loss order, a Stop-Limit order triggers the placement of an order when the security price reaches a specified level.
-However, instead of placing a market order, it places a limit.
-When using stop limit orders, traders should be aware that there’s a risk of the limit order not being filled if the market moves too quickly.
-This can happen if the price of the security gaps down below the limit price before the limit order is executed.
+However, instead of placing a market order, it places a limit order.
+When using stop-limit orders, traders should be aware that the limit order may not be filled if the market moves too quickly.
+This can happen if the price of the security drops below the limit price before the limit order is executed.

 Types of Stop-Loss Orders

-There are different types of stop-loss orders, they include
+There are different types of stop-loss orders, which include

 • Buy-Stop Loss: A Buy-Stop Loss order is a type of Stop Loss order used for a short position.
 It is set above the present price when it reaches a specified price level.
 The order will restrict the trader’s loss if the price rises and they incur a loss.

-• Sell-Stop Loss: A Sell-Stop Loss order is set below the current price when a trader holds a long position, as it is designed to close the position if the price falls to a certain level.
-This is because if the asset price falls below the specified level, it indicates that the market is turning against the trader’s position and could continue to fall further, resulting in greater losses.
+• Sell-Stop Loss: A Sell-Stop Loss order is set below the current price when a trader holds a long position, designed to close the position if the price falls to a certain level.
+This is because if the asset price falls below the specified level, it signals that the market is turning against the trader’s position and could continue to fall, resulting in greater losses.

-• Trailing Stop loss: A Trailing Stop Loss order automatically follows the market price as it moves in a favorable direction.
-This is different from a regular Stop Loss order, which remains fixed at a set price level.
-The trailing stop loss is not manually fixed, it is automatically adjusted by the platform.
+• Trailing Stop Loss: A Trailing Stop Loss order automatically follows the market price as it moves in a favorable direction.
+This is different from a regular stop-loss order, which remains fixed at a set price level.
+The trailing stop loss is not manually fixed; the platform automatically adjusts it.

 Types of Stop-Limit Order

-There are several types of stop-limit orders, they include;
+There are several types of stop-limit orders, which include;

 • Sell Stop Limit order: A Sell Stop Limit order allows traders to place a limit order to sell a security once the Bid price reaches a specified level, ensuring they can exit their position at a predetermined price or better.
 Each time the Sell Limit is established below the Bid price but above the Stop level.